-Terrorism Unit.
-This post has been filled by a BFRS Officer since April 2014 who acts as a focal point for advice to and from the unit.

-- As a Category 1 responder as defined in the Civil Contingencies Act 2004, business continuity is a high priority for Buckinghamshire and Milton Keynes Fire Authority.
-During the period covered by this statement the Authority was subject to strike action by members of the Fire Brigades Union as part of its dispute with central government over changes to pension arrangements.
-During these periods of strike action the Service's business continuity arrangements have been put into operation.
-As result fire cover was provide for the whole of the Service's area by the Service's own employees.
-Every fire call received during these periods of strike action that warranted an attendance received one, in a timely manner and the incidents were successfully dealt with. - 6.4 Also the Service has engaged in a partnership with the other two Thames Valley Fire & Rescue Services by sharing the Command and Control function to increase operational resilience and make use of Government grant to release year on year cost savings.
+- 6.4 The Authority also collaborates with all the other South East Fire and Rescue Services to jointly fund the post of a Station Commander who is seconded to the South East Counter Terrorism Unit.
+This post has been filled by a BFRS Officer since April 2014 who acts as a focal point for advice to and from the unit. - 6.5 As a Category 1 responder as defined in the Civil Contingencies Act 2004, business continuity is a high priority for Buckinghamshire and Milton Keynes Fire Authority.
+During the periods of strike action in 2014/15 the Service's business continuity arrangements were put into operation.
+As result fire cover was provided for the whole of the Service's area by the Service's own employees.
+Every fire call received during these periods of strike action that warranted an attendance received one, in a timely manner and the incidents were successfully dealt with.
+At all times we also maintain sufficient numbers of trained USAR staff on duty to provide an initial response to incidents in line with the USAR Concept of Operations.
+Additionally we have staff who maintain cover through a recall to duty contract, who deliver our second set of staff as detailed under the USAR Concept of Operations and enable us to maintain operational cover locally if USAR is deployed for an extended period, this includes national exercising.
+Under their contractual arrangements these staff are required to maintain this cover during periods of industrial action, meaning Buckinghamshire FRS were one of only two USAR hosting Services that guaranteed this capability during the most recent industrial action. - 6.6 Also the Service has engaged in a partnership with the other two Thames Valley Fire & Rescue Services by sharing the Command and Control function to increase operational resilience and make use of Government grant to release year on year cost savings.